US STOCKS-S&P 500, Dow dip as Buffett dumps airlines, China tensions flare

 Data on Monday showed new orders for U.S.-made goods fell more than expected in March and could sink further as the health crisis upends supply chains and exports.

+However, the Nasdaq Composite was up 35.66 points, or 0.41%, at 8,640.61, with heavyweights Microsoft Corp and Amazon.com Inc, seen less disrupted by the pandemic, leading the advance.

+“Market leadership has been concentrated in growth stocks deemed to be relatively immune to the COVID-19 virus,” said Marc Chaikin, founder of Chaikin Analytics in Philadelphia.

-With more than half of the S&P 500 companies having reported earnings so far, analysts now see first-quarter S&P 500 earnings falling 12.7% from a year ago, and an even sharper 37.8% decline for the second quarter.
+With more than half of the S&P 500 companies having reported results so far, analysts now see first-quarter S&P 500 earnings falling 12.5% from a year earlier, and an even sharper 39% decline for the second quarter.

-Tyson Foods Inc tumbled 7.5% as the company said it would temporarily close plants as needed and expects meat sales to fall in the second half of this year as shutdowns hammer restaurants and other food outlets.
+Tyson Foods Inc tumbled 7.9% as the company said it would temporarily close plants as needed and expects meat sales to fall in the second half of the year as shutdowns hammer restaurants and other food outlets.

-The S&P index recorded no new 52-week high and three new lows, while the Nasdaq recorded 11 new highs and eight new lows.
-(Reporting by Shreyashi Sanyal and Medha Singh in Bengaluru; Editing by Saumyadeb Chakrabarty)
+The S&P index recorded no new 52-week highs and three new lows, while the Nasdaq recorded 12 new highs and 10 new lows.
+(Reporting by Shreyashi Sanyal and Medha Singh in Bengaluru; Editing by Saumyadeb Chakrabarty and Shounak Dasgupta)